 The GTK field contains the key used for group addressed traffic (see 11.9a.2.4).

-8.4.2.121d FILS SIV element
+8.4.2.121d FILS Encryption element

-The FILS SIV element is used to convey a synthetic initialization vector to protect FILS Association Request and Association Response frames.
-The format of the FILS SIV element is shown in Figure <ANA-8> FILS SIV.
+The FILS Encryption element is used to convey a synthetic initialization vector to protect FILS Association Request and Association Response frames.
+The format of the FILS Encryption element is shown in Figure <ANA-8> FILS Encryption.